sd2020spring/sd2020spring.github.io/_assignments/mini-project-3-text-mining.md

 * Parsing text and storing it in relevant data structures
 * Choosing task-appropriate data structures (e.g. dictionaries versus lists)
 * Computational methods for characterizing and comparing text
-* Considering different stakeholders and consequences of your project
+* Considering alignment between the topic that you want to analyze, the data sources at your disposal, and the state of software tools available to you for dissecting the data.

 ## How to proceed

-This assignment may be completed individually or in teams of 2.
-In order to get started on the assignment, you should accept the assignment in Github classroom by clicking [this link]({{ site.data.github.textmining_invite }}).
+This is an individual assignment that each student will complete, starting by accepting the assignment in Github classroom by clicking [this link]({{ site.data.github.textmining_invite }}).
-If you're working with a partner, one of you will accept the assignment for the team and then invite the other member to the repository once it is created.
 Once you've accepted the assignment, clone the repository on your computer.

 You should read this document in a somewhat non-linear/spiral fashion: